THE GURKHAS IN MALAYA, BRUNEI, BORNEO AND OTHER OPERATIONAL THEATRES

-If you want to find out more about the skills that today's Gurkhas focus on to maintain their edge as jungle warriors then the new Gurkha book (top left of the books at the top of the page) is for you.
+If you want to find out more about the skills that today's Gurkhas focus on to maintain their edge as jungle warriors then the new Gurkha book (second from the left of the books at the top of the page - or follow this link) is for you.
 It provides an in depth look at the jungle and what the Gurkhas do to be the best jungle warriors in the world.

 The Gurkhas hit the headlines in 1982 when the First Battalion of the 7th Duke of Edinburgh’s Own Gurkha Rifles deployed as part of the Task Force to retake the Falkland Islands.
 Although the majority of the fighting was done by the Parachute Regiment and the Royal Marines, the Gurkhas consolidated their position, not as jungle warriors but as highly capable and versatile light infantry.
 Numerous deployments followed with Gurkhas taking part in the First Gulf War and deploying on operations in the former Yugoslavia, Kosovo, Bosnia, Sierra Leone and East Timor, where their ability as jungle warriors again proved useful.

 Gurkhas first established a reputation as jungle warriors during the Burma Campaign of World War Two.
 They continued to demonstrate their prowess as jungle warriors in a number of campaigns after WW2 as this short section explains.